 2. They Use Their Intelligence Against You

-Particularly in moments when cerebral narcissists feel their intellectual reputation is at risk, they may use words or concepts they are certain you won’t understand, or insult your intelligence (such as nitpicking language you use or criticizing where you went to school).
+When their intellectual status feels threatened, cerebral narcissists may use complex words to confuse you or insult your intelligence by nitpicking your word choices, correcting grammar unnecessarily, or questioning your education.
 This can be a form of emotional or narcissistic abuse, and is typically done as a means of building narcissistic supply.

 3. They Surround Themselves With Intelligent People